-- not allow yourself to browse the aisles (self-restraint)
+- not allow yourself to browse the aisles to get the things on your list (self-restraint)

-- engage yourself in a rational conversation about why you need to save money (motivation)
+- engage yourself in a rational conversation about why you need to save money, why you need to eat healthier or any other reason you may have (motivation)

 - visualize an image of your goal, what you will be doing with the money you are trying to save (visual imagery)

-- find yourself thinking of other ways to deal with the temptation (problem-solving)
+- find yourself thinking of other ways to deal with the temptation which is specifically helpful for you (problem-solving)